 Just about all eco-conscious travelers are aware of the virtues of stainless steel water bottles.
 (And if you want to know which ones are best, check out our Stainless Steel Water Bottle Smackdown.)
 But what about the collapsible water bottle option?
 At first it might seem a tad gimmicky, but this foldable water bottle variety is here to stay.
 Is it a viable green option?
 If so, which one should you buy?

-Pros and cons of the collapsible water bottle
+Pros and cons of the Ultimate Collapsible water bottle

 4. Great for backpacking or hiking

 2. Most hold less volume than traditional hard-shelled bottles

 4. More seams equate to greater leaking potential

 If collapsible water bottles are made of plastic, are they eco-friendly and safe?

 Some are not: read carefully before buying!
 The options listed below are all BPA-free.
 They are all reusable, and all require less energy to pack, carry, and create than heavier stainless steel.
 Warning: cheap collapsible water bottles, such as most free promotional ones, will leak!
 You’re better off spending a few more dollars on one of the ones below.